cloudblog004/fantasticfoodies/content/en/posts/2854-steps-to-prepare-super-quick-homemade-fried-chicken.md

 ##### Instructions to make Fried Chicken:

-1. Mix chicken tenders and &#34;marinade&#34; in a ziploc bag, set aside for at least 20 min
+1. Mix chicken tenders and *marinade* in a ziploc bag, set aside for at least 20 min
 1. Add egg, flour, starch and rub
 1. Fry with medium heat oil for 5 min then increase to max heat until brown
 1. Ready to serve and ENJOY!